Caltech-IPAC/firefly_widgets/README.md

 firefly_widgets
 ===============================

-Firefly as Widgets
+Firefly as Jupyter Widgets

+**Note: these are experimental widgets lacking much of the planned functionality.**

 Installation
 ------------

-To install use pip:
+To install use pip (not ready yet):

     $ pip install firefly_widgets
-    $ jupyter nbextension enable --py --sys-prefix pyfirefly
+    $ jupyter nbextension enable --py --sys-prefix firefly_widgets

 For a development installation (requires npm),